jerrycyip/evaluate-news-nlp/README.md

     npm i -D style-loader node-sass css-loader sass-loader
 - (To automate replacement of 'dist' folder with new bundled assets each time we rerun webpack build scripts)\
     npm i -D clean-webpack-plugin
-- (For automatically including reference to bundled Javascript bundle in a script tag in html file for us)\
+- (For automatically including reference to bundled Javascript bundle in a script tag in our html file)\
     npm i -D html-webpack-plugin
 - (For css file minification for performance and website load size management)\
     npm i -D mini-css-extract-plugin